 Joel Hooks: Regardless, it feels like it's a labor of love for you, it's something you enjoy doing.
 If you can charge for them and then invest, I suppose, back into them that's a pretty awesome opportunity as well.

 Julia Evans: Yeah.
 Exactly.
-I'm definitely not out to, I don't know, a a millionaire.
+I'm definitely not out to, I don't know, become a millionaire.

 Joel Hooks: Do you think there is someone that is a zine millionaire?